 If you are looking for wildlife then Peru should be on top of your must see list.
 With the Amazon Rainforest that is largely untouched and teaming with wildlife the whole area is a nature lovers paradise.
 Normally when you think of Cusco, you may think of the Inca Ruins of Machu Picchu but there is so much more to the area than you have imagined.
-You can take Amazon tours from Cusco either by road or air so getting to the jungle is easy.
+During your Peru travel, you can take Amazon tours from Cusco either by road or air so getting to the jungle is easy.

 Not far from Cusco is the Manu National Park, which has been described as the best wildlife destination in the Amazon.
+For this reason, Machu Travel Peru highly recommend you to visit it.
 Manu Biosphere Reserve has been named a Natural World Heritage Site by UNESCO and is considered the richest natural reserve in the world.
 The park is located in the departments of Cusco and Madre de Dios on the edges of the Peru Amazon, the park is a protected area featuring some of the best flora and fauna you will see anywhere.
 With the Peruvian government now taking care of its assets, there are selected areas that tourists can visit and areas off limits and that entry is only permitted for investigation teams.
 Besides the jungle lodges that offer guided excursions for the tourists there are housing for the scientists that study the jungle.

 Some of the wildlife you will see in the Manu Biosphere Reserve is the Woolly Monkey, named for the bushy fur, well known for its ability to swing from tree to tree with its strong tail.
 Because of its fur, it has been in the past the target of smugglers, but today it is protected and the numbers are growing.
 Manu is also home to Howler, Spider, Capuchin, Squirrel and Tamarin monkeys.
 The Howler monkey is well known for its loud voice so you will hear them in the jungle trees.